lbeder/google-voice-takeout-merger/README.md

 ## Samples

 Please see the provided example input and output in [docs/samples](docs/samples).
+This input includes many examples of invalid and buggy Google Voice records, we have encountered, thus showcases many of the fixes that this tool is performing during the merge process.

 **All the phone numbers, contacts, media, and data uses fake and sample data.**